knielsen/lem-mariadb/README.markdown

   Execute an SQL query, and return the result as a Lua table with entries 1, 2, ... for each rows.
 Each row is again a Lua table with entries 1, 2, ... for each returned column.
-If there is no result set (eg. CREATE TABLE), an empty table is returned.
+If there is no result set (eg. CREATE TABLE), the value `true` is returned instead of a Lua table.

   This method does not support placeholders (see db:prepare() / stmt:run() for that).